ReadRecommend/capstone-project-hello-boyos/README.md

 ## Setup

-To initialise the application first install the required packages by running
+## Backend Setup

+The backend of ReadRecommend is a RESTful API written in flask that connects to a Postgres server.
+The following steps document how to set up the flask app, and insert data into the database.

+Environment management for the Python backend is handled with [poetry](https://python-poetry.org/docs/).
+Once you have poetry installed, run the following to create a virtual environment and install the required dependencies:

 ```
 poetry install
 ```

-Once you are in an appropriate virtual environment, ensure you have books locally scraped from GoodReads by running :
+Once you have configured your virtual environment, ensure you have books locally scraped from GoodReads by running :

 ```
 python scraper.py
 ```
-## Backend Setup

 Ensure you have Postgres downloaded.
 Start your postgres server in a seperate terminal.
 Ensure you have a user and password created, as well as a database.
-Reflect these details in your .env file as for example:
+Reflect these details in a .env file located in the root directory:

 ```
 export POSTGRES_USER="postgres"
 export POSTGRES_PORT="5432"